postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 }
 ```

 To match a request like this in your mock server, you can use a variable in the request URL of your example.
 You don't need to hard-code values in the example.
 Instead, you can match any request sent to your mock server that matches the pattern `GET /users/<userId>`.
-To do this, you just need to replace the dynamic segments.
+To do this, replace the dynamic segments.

 Wildcard matching applies to entire URL path segments.
 The same example, `GET {{url}}/users/{{userId}}`, can serve `GET /users/1`, `GET /users/100`, or even `GET /users/carol`.
 But this example won't match `GET /users/another/segment`.